Lighter-swift/Lighter/Sources/Lighter/Lighter.docc/GettingStarted.md

    [download here](https://github.com/Lighter-swift/NorthwindSQLite.swift/blob/develop/dist/northwind.db).
    **Make sure it is** selected as **a resource** of the Xcode target.
 4. **Build** the project.
 Xcode may ask you to "trust" the "Enlighter" plugin.
-   (it is pretty save, plugins can't do network operationss and only write in
+   (it is pretty save, plugins can't do network operations and only write in
     the assigned sandbox).
 5. **Start using the database**.
 E.g. if the Northwind SQLite file was just dropped into a small SwiftUI app: